JOIN THE DELTA Restoration Services® TEAM

 What Makes Delta Stand Out?

-A total of 11,012 other weather extremes events within 50 miles of Saint Louis County were recorded from 1950 to 2010.
+A total of 11,012 extreme weather events within 50 miles of Saint Louis County were recorded from 1950 to 2010.
 The following is a break down of these events:

 |Dust Storm:||0||Flood:||1,216||Hail:||3,680||Heat:||161||Heavy Snow:||90|